jonlachmann/hestiacp-wsgi/README.md

-# Vesta CP - WSGI template
+# Hestia CP - WSGI template

 This files are meant to enable WSGI support on a Debian or Ubuntu.